Michael B. Taylor

 and provide advice to companies leveraging the Tilera TILE64 architecture, or that are developing cryptocurrency hardware.
 I have broad expertise in hardware and software, and on the Bitcoin cryptocurrency.

-My research is funded primarily by the National Science Foundation (NSF), including the Secure and Trustworthy Cyberspace Program, and DARPA/MARCO's C-FAR, part of STARnet.
+My research is funded primarily by the National Science Foundation (NSF), including the Secure and Trustworthy Cyberspace Program, and DARPA/SRC's C-FAR and ADA centers.

 Between the gaps at school, I worked on Apple's NuKernel microkernel, and co-wrote the first version